inn-tech/icu-connect/README.md

 })

 /*
-    The detected face has not beed identifed and estimated age is given */ icu.on('age',function(data){
+    The detected face has not been identifed and estimated age is given */ icu.on('age',function(data){
     console.log('detected age (no id)',data.estimated_age)